DjDeveloperr/NSBall/post.md

 +     window.contentViewController = this.ballViewController;
 ```

-To actually launch the ball and redock it, let's define two methods in here: `launch` and `dock`.
+To launch the ball and redock it, let's define two methods in here: `launch` and `dock`.
 Both of them will accept a `CGRect` that defines the dock tile position in screen coordinates taking into consideration the mouse position where the dock icon was clicked.

 ```ts
 export class ViewController extends NSViewController {